What Is Listed Property?

 • Tax efficiency.

 • Usual property risks.
-The REIT itself must manage risks including those regarding leverage, the possibility of natural disasters impacting the properties, and so on.
+The REIT itself must manage risks including those regarding leverage, the possibility of natural disasters impacting the properties, and sensitivity to changes in interest rates.

-• Some REITs have high management and transaction fees, leading to lower payouts for investors.
+• Some REITs can have high management and transaction fees, leading to lower payouts for investors.

 • The extra regulatory expenses to ensure the REIT complies with regulations and laws regarding publicly traded companies.